Are you feeling shitty after a breakup and wondering how to work through all the emotions you are feeling?

 6) Waffling back and forth in your emotions

 You are likely to waffle.
-For example, you may go from having a handle on all of this, feeling better, maybe even more positive, and then one morning you wake up crying and a mess again.
+You may go from having a handle on all of this, feeling better, maybe even more positive, and then one morning you wake up crying and a mess again.
 That is quite normal and all part of healing.
 It is difficult to break old beliefs and old habits.

 Do not beat yourself up for wallowing back into the old sad feelings.
 Just recognize that it’s a process of healing.
-To celebrate, however, every single time, you switch to better feeling thoughts and genuinely feel better.
+Celebrate every single time, you switch to better feeling thoughts.
 Make the most of THOSE moments, and slowly you will have more of those than the old negative emotions.
-You are training your brain to have better thoughts more and more often.
+You are training your brain to have better thoughts more often.